open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 The main goal of this meeting is to work on the DL3 data model and formats.

-* Present [gamma-astro-data-formats](http://gamma-astro-data-formats.readthedocs.org/en/latest/) and other preliminary formats in use.
+* Start with summary presentations on DL3 in the various IACTs and codes that produce or consume DL3 data and IRFs.
 * Gather use cases and see which ones are possible / not possible with the existing formats.
 * Extend existing formats or create new ones that cover more (all?) use cases.
-* Write down open specs (so that they are visible by all, not just CTA members) that can form the basis for prototyping for the next months for data producers (mainly existing IACTs and simulated CTA data) and consumers (mainly science tool codes).
+* Write down open specs (so that they are visible by all, not just CTA members, e.g. at [gamma-astro-data-formats](http://gamma-astro-data-formats.readthedocs.org/en/latest/)) that can form the basis for prototyping for the next months for data producers (mainly existing IACTs and simulated CTA data) and consumers (mainly science tool codes).

 Finding a good data model and format and getting community adoption will be an ongoing task for the coming years.
 This meeting is just an attempt to speed up